Type semigroups for twisted groupoids and a dichotomy for groupoid C*-algebras: The type semigroup

 \begin{definition} An \emph{inverse semigroup basis} for~\(\Gr\) is a subset \(\B\subseteq \Bis(\Gr)\) such that \begin{itemize} \item \(\B\) is an inverse subsemigroup, that is, closed under multiplication and involution; \item \(\B\) is a basis for the topology of~\(\Gr\); \item \(\OO\defeq \setgiven{W\in\B}{W^2=W}=\setgiven{W\in\B}{W\subseteq X}\) is closed under finite unions. \end{itemize} \end{definition}

-Multiplication of bisections contained in \(X\) is their intersection.
+The product of bisections contained in~\(X\) is just their intersection.
 Hence the above assumptions imply that~\(\OO\) is a lattice of sets that generates the topology of~\(X\).

 We are going to define a type semigroup for~\(\Gr\) that depends on~\(\B\).
 If \(\B=\Bis(\Gr)\), we recover the definition by Ma~\cite{Ma:Purely_infinite_groupoids}.
 If~\(X\) is not metrisable, then it is useful for some results to let~\(\B\) be the set of all \(\sigma\)\nb-compact open bisections, because the \(\sigma\)\nb-compact open subsets are exactly the open supports of \(\Cont_0\)\nb-functions.
-Another natural choice for~\(\B\) is the family of all precompact bisections.
+Another natural choice for~\(\B\) is the family of bisections \(V\in \Bis(\Gr)\) that are \emph{precompact} in the sense that both \(\rg(V)\) and \(\s(V)\) are precompact subsets of~\(X\).
+In other words, it is natural to assume that elements of the lattice \(\OO= \B\cap 2^X\) are precompact \(\sigma\)\nb-compact subsets of~\(X\).
 When \((\Gr,\LL)\) is a twisted groupoid, one may in addition assume that the bundle~\(\LL\) is trivial on all bisections in~\(\B\).
 If~\(\Gr\) is ample, then we may let~\(\B\) be the set of all compact-open bisections.
 This case is studied in~\cites{Boenicke-Li:Ideal, Rainone-Sims:Dichotomy}.
 The type semigroup that we are going to construct will turn out to be a quotient of the type semigroup studied in~\cites{Boenicke-Li:Ideal, Rainone-Sims:Dichotomy}.